This event page is for the DORMITORY BUNKS on Horizon.

 - Tanks (AL80) and weights are provided, but you're welcome to bring your own (filled) tank(s) and weights.

 - A meal before you board would be appropriate.

 The Ten Commandments of RSVPing: Click here, gang.

 If you back out less than one week before departure (or "no call, no show") you are on the hook for the money.
 No refund.
 (To back out fully you must cancel your RSVP here and request a Paypal refund.)
 If you back out less than two weeks before the boat leaves you will be refunded half your boat fee*.
+The other half may then be used to entice another diver to take your spot.
 15+ days= full refund*. (*All refunds subject to a .31 Paypal fee and 9% admin fee.)

 - BRING YOUR CERT CARD.